Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

 * `cacheOriginal` is an optional statement that reads our value and stashes it in a local variable.
 * `actualReader` is an expression for use later in the function.
 It reads from our local variable (if used), or directly from our source (if not).

+The `ShortDeclaration` helper method is passed both the name of a local variable, and an expression to use when initializing it.

 ``` go
         checkForNil := astbuilder.AreNotEqual(actualReader, astbuilder.Nil())